fakerybakery/simpletts/README.md

 - Kokoro is licensed under Apache-2.0 which allows commercial use
 - Other models may have their own licensing requirements

+Note that SimpleTTS **does not** use the GPL-licensed `phonemizer` library.
+Instead, it uses the BSD-licensed `openphonemizer` alternative.
+While this may slightly reduce pronunciation accuracy, it's license is compatible with the BSD-3-Clause license of SimpleTTS.

 For complete licensing information for all included models and dependencies, please see the `licenses` directory.